jagasanD/unitest/README.md

 # unitest
 Real Time example for Unit testing in spring project

-Use external Maven for Dozer bean mapping which is used for convet on POJO to Another POJO class More details click below link
+Use external Maven for Dozer bean mapping which is used for convet one POJO to Another POJO class More details click below link

 https://howtodoinjava.com/automation/dozer-bean-mapping-examples/